pr2tik1/blog/_pages/about.md

 ![profile](profile-image.png)

 Pratik Kumar is a NIT Raipur graduate, having received his Bachelor’s in Electronics and Communication Engineering in June, 2020.
-He was formerly at Bayer Cropscience (Monsanto Holdings Pvt.
-Ltd., Bengaluru) as a data science intern.
-As a learner and developer, he has done extensive projects that range from optimization of microwave patch antennas to computer vision.
-You can view his blogs published on Medium, [here](https://medium.com/@pr2tik1).
-Currently, he is looking for opportunities in data science and deep learning.
+Walk through his work experience and projects [here](https://pr2tik1.github.io).
+As a learner and developer, he has done extensive projects that range from data science to computer vision.
+You can also view his blogs published on Medium, [here](https://medium.com/@pr2tik1).
 <br>

 ### Contact me

 - [Website](https://pr2tik1.github.io/)
 - pr2tik1@gmail.com

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)**.
 Thanks to creators of fastpages.